Early morning: WWT London Wetland Centre and the Thames Path

 Early afternoon: Tower Bridge and HMS Belfast

-Next, walk over to the Tower Bridge Exhibition and explore the insides of this iconic London landmark.
+Next, walk over to Tower Bridge and explore the insides of this iconic London landmark.
 Time your visit to see the bridge lift as it lets large boats pass underneath (check ahead as times change daily).

 Once back on the south side of the river, hop aboard HMS Belfast to explore its nine decks, and discover what life was once like on Europe's only surviving World War II cruiser.